There’s nothing easier or tastier than a beef stroganoff made in the slow cooker. Everything goes in, and deliciousness comes out!

 - Into a 6 quart slow cooker, put the onions and then the mushrooms and then the beef.

-- Pour over 1 cup of the unsalted beef broth.
+- Pour over 1 cup of the unsalted beef stock.

 - Cook until meat is cooked through and tender, on high for 4-5 hours or on low for 6-8 hours.
 Skim off the fat, if desired.

-- Mix together corn starch with remaining 6 tablespoons of beef broth.
+- Mix together corn starch with remaining 6 tablespoons of beef stock.
 Stir until smooth.

 - Pour the cornstarch mixture into the slow cooker.
 Stir.
 Cook for 30 more minutes to thicken the sauce.